binbashing/kindwrind/README.md

-# KinDWRinD
+# KinDwRinD
-Kubernetes in Docker With Registry in Docker (KinDWRinD) is a project that provides a Dockerized environment for running Kubernetes emphemeral clusters using KinD (Kubernetes in Docker).
+Kubernetes in Docker With Registry in Docker (KinDwRinD) is a project that provides a Dockerized environment for running Kubernetes emphemeral clusters using KinD (Kubernetes in Docker).
 The intent of this project is for CI/CD pipelines and quickly running Kubernetes locally.This repository contains the Dockerfile and GitHub Actions workflows necessary to build and push the Kindwrind Docker image to Docker Hub.

 ## Usage